bbfrederick/rapidtide/docs/index.rst

 Outputs:
 ^^^^^^^^
+New versions of the rapidtide output maps, registered to either MNI152 space or to the hires anatomic images for the subject.
+All maps are named with the specified root name with '_std' appended.

 Usage:
 ^^^^^^

 ::

-    rapidtide2std:  register rapidtide output maps to standard space

-    usage: rapidtide2std INPUTFILEROOT OUTPUTDIR FEATDIRECTORY [all]
+	usage: rapidtide2std INPUTFILEROOT OUTPUTDIR FEATDIRECTORY [--all] [--hires]

 	required arguments:
 		INPUTFILEROOT      - The base name of the rapidtide maps up to but not including the underscore OUTPUTDIR          - The location for the output files FEADDIRECTORY      - A feat directory (x.feat) where registration to standard space has been performed

 	optional arguments:
-        all                - If present, rapidtide2feat will transform the _corrout file to MNI152
+		--all              - also transform the corrout file (warning - file may be huge) --hires            - transform to match the high resolution anatomic image rather than the standard --linear           - only do linear transformation, even if warpfile exists

 showtc